mohaiminalaoun/Planner-App/README.md

 An offline tasks app for taking notes and making lists.

-Created using React and IndexedDB.
+Created using React, Redux, React-Bootstrap and IndexedDB.